syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 {% endhighlight %}

-3.Create a datatable with one of the columns type as Country.
+3.Create a DataTable with one of the columns type as Country.